-Tradecraft is the story of Emma Foxglove, a former spy who got so bored with life on the run that she made her pursuers a book full of codes, puzzles, and clues to the place she's been hiding.
+The Foxglove Papers is the story of Emma Foxglove, a former spy who got so bored with life on the run that she made her pursuers a book full of codes, puzzles, and clues to the place she's been hiding.
 The book is playable completely offline and leads players to landmarks all around downtown Los Angeles.
 It's currently a pen-and-paper experience; if you want to play, contact Ben for the PDF.

 Ben has created a variety of board games, each stupider than the last.
 Cards requires players to build a die out of a giant cardboard box and throw it from the top of a human pyramid to move forward.
 Dice is played with notecards that tell you to do things like write a letter to your bed to move advance your game piece.
 In Board Game, you run around a room trying to earn more wooden boards than the other players.
 The point of Video Game is to earn the most old VHS tapes and DVDs by competing in trivia and feats of strength.
 None of these are currently for sale because the gameboards and rules are written on pieces of old cardboard Ben found by the dumpster.